TopoRec: Point Cloud Recognition Using Topological Data Analysis: Abstract

 \section{Abstract}

 Point cloud-based object/place recognition remains a problem of interest in applications such as autonomous driving, scene reconstruction, and localization.
-Extracting meaningful local descriptors from a query point cloud that can be matched with the descriptors of the collected point clouds is a challenging problem.
+Extracting a meaningful global descriptor from a query point cloud that can be matched with the descriptors of the database point clouds is a challenging problem.
 Furthermore, when the query point cloud is noisy or has been transformed (e.g., rotated), it adds to the complexity.
-To this end, we propose a novel methodology, named \tda, using Topological Data Analysis (TDA) for local descriptor extraction from a point cloud, which does not need resource-intensive GPU-based machine learning training.
+To this end, we propose a novel methodology, named \tda, which utilizes Topological Data Analysis (TDA) for extracting local descriptors from a point cloud, thereby eliminating the need for resource-intensive GPU-based machine learning training.
 More specifically, we used the ATOL vectorization method to generate vectors for point clouds.
-Unlike voxelization, our proposed technique can take raw point clouds as inputs and outputs a fixed-size TDA-descriptor vector.
-To test the quality of the proposed \tda~technique, we have implemented it on multiple real-world (e.g., Oxford RobotCar, KITTI-360) and realistic (e.g., ShapeNet) point cloud datasets for object and place recognition.
-We have also tested \tda~on noisy and transformed test cases where the query point cloud has been scaled, translated, or rotated.
-Our results demonstrate high recognition accuracies in noisy conditions and large-scale real-world place recognition while outperforming the baselines by up to $\sim 14\%$.
+To test the quality of the proposed \tda~technique, we have implemented it on multiple real-world (e.g., Oxford RobotCar, NCLT) and realistic (e.g., ShapeNet) point cloud datasets for large-scale place and object recognition, respectively.
+Unlike existing learning-based approaches such as PointNetVLAD and PCAN, our method does not require extensive training, making it easily adaptable to new environments.
+Despite this, it consistently outperforms both state-of-the-art learning-based and handcrafted baselines (e.g., M2DP, ScanContext) on standard benchmark datasets, demonstrating superior accuracy and strong generalization.